Primal is the first artificial intelligence that synthesizes semantic data in real-time. We call our innovation, semantic synthesis.

 Unlike analytical, data-driven solutions, Primal works effectively with very sparse data inputs, making it the only solution that can keep pace with today’s diverse and exponentially growing online environments.
 It also directly incorporates inputs from end-users, making it an ideal solution for user modelling and personalization.

 Primal’s technology allow us to interact with unstructured and semi-structured content on the Internet as if the Web was already semantic.
 Online content is semantically annotated and organized using the individual semantic user models created by Primal, completely inverting conventional approaches.

-This disruptive innovation is the product of over eight years of R&D. Primal is backed by a growing portfolio of intellectual property.
+This disruptive innovation is the product of over 10 years of R&D. Primal is backed by a growing portfolio of intellectual property.

 Big Data approaches are expensive and complex

 Much of the effort in semantic representation has been focused on annotating existing content.
 Creating this type of semantic layer over existing content is proving to be a daunting task due to the sheer glut of online content and the compounding effect in the volume of data needed to create machine-readable semantics.